Blind Dogs and Cats can live long and happy lives.

 Accordingly, it is important to make a physical barrier around pools to stop them from falling in.
 If your dog is a good swimmer you should encourage but not force them to swim in the pool because in addition to being good exercise for them, swimming in the pool prepares them in case they fall in accidentally.

-If your dog or cat is developing signs of vision impairment you should consult your veterinarian as soon as possible.
+If your dog or cat is developing signs of vision impairment contact your veterinarian as soon as possible.